Jhimma: Release

 The film was scheduled to be theatrically released on 23 April 2021, but due to surge in COVID-19 pandemic the release was postponed.
 It was then released theatrically on 19 November 2021.

 Home media

 The satellite rights of the film were sold to Star Pravah and the film was made available on VOD on Amazon Prime Video.

 Reception

-Mihir Bhanage of Times of India rated the film with 4 stars out of 5 and praised the performance of ensemble, writing, "Each one delivers beautiful performances, but it is Suhas Joshi and Nirmitee Sawant who steal the show."
-Ending his review Bhanage stated, "You have one life and you should live it to the fullest.
+Mihir Bhanage of Times of India rated the film with 4 stars out of 5 and praised the performance of ensemble, writing, "Each one delivers beautiful performances, but it is Suhas Joshi and Nirmitee Sawant who steal the show.
+You have one life and you should live it to the fullest.
 This is the point Jhimma drives home beautifully, making it a must-watch for everyone, especially amid the pandemic."
-In The Free Press Journal, Bobby Sing rated the film with three and a half stars and praised the performances of ensemble and music.
-Concluding the review Sing wrote, "watch it as a must and have a great evening with this entertaining family film in the present testing times."
+The Free Press Journal, Bobby Sing rated the film with three and a half stars and praised the performances of ensemble cast and music and wrote, "watch it as a must and have a great evening with this entertaining family film in the present testing times."